How chemotherapy is given

 By mouth (oral chemotherapy)

-Some chemotherapy drugs can be taken by mouth (orally) as tablets or capsules.
-This is just as effective as other types of chemotherapy.
-The drug is absorbed into your blood and carried around your body, just like intravenous chemotherapy.
+Some chemotherapy drugs can be taken by mouth, usually as tablets or capsules.
+This is known as oral chemotherapy.
+It is just as effective as other types of chemotherapy.
+The drug is absorbed into the blood and carried around the body, just like intravenous chemotherapy.
 You may have all your treatment as oral chemotherapy, or you may have it in some other ways as well.

-You will be told when to take your chemotherapy tablets or capsules.
-Your nurse or pharmacist may give you other instructions, such as whether or not to take them with food, or any food or drinks to avoid.
+Your nurse or pharmacist will tell when to take your chemotherapy tablets or capsules.
+They may give you other instructions, such as if you can take them with food or not, or any food or drinks to avoid.

 It is very important to: